-Kalindi Winfield received her BA in History from Yale University, writing on conflicts surrounding decolonization and reoccupation in Eritrea/Ethiopia and East Timor/Indonesia.
-While at Columbia and at the LSE, Kalindi studied ambivalences in modern citizen-hood and the troubled development of the international system of nation-states, looking in particular at Japan, Spain, and the black diasporic experience.
+Kalindi Winfield received her BA in History from Yale University, writing on conflicts surrounding decolonization and occupation in Eritrea/Ethiopia and East Timor/Indonesia.
+While at Columbia and at the LSE, Kalindi studied postcolonial diasporic narratives and ambivalences in modern citizen-hood set against the development of the international system of nation-states.
 Following graduation she worked in media and research, global and political in nature, then joined the Democratic Congressional Campaign Committee’s Independent Expenditure in its 2012 election effort (USA).
-She worked with the DCCC again on US House candidate recruitment/incumbent protection during the 2014 midterm election cycle.
-Kalindi left to pursue international political polling and campaign consulting, managing surveys, focus groups, and campaigns in Israel, Yemen, Ireland, Estonia, Israel, Canada, Venezuela, Colombia, and Peru.
-She returned to domestic politics at GBAO, a democratic polling firm that serves political clients, advocacy groups, nonprofits, arts institutions, and companies in the US.
+She worked with the DCCC again on US House candidate recruitment and incumbent protection during the 2014 midterm election cycle.
+Kalindi left to pursue international political polling and campaign consulting, managing surveys, focus groups, and campaigns in Yemen, Ireland, Estonia, Israel, Canada, Venezuela, Colombia, and Peru.
+She returned to domestic politics at GBAO, a democratic polling firm that serves political candidates, advocacy groups, unions, and nonprofits advancing a progressive agenda in the US.
 Kalindi is from Georgia, USA and West Bengal, India, and is passionate about politics, social movements, and art in both areas.